-In Windows 8, there is also the Permanently delete command available by clicking the arrowhead pointing down on the Delete button.
+In Windows 8 and newer, there is also the Permanently delete command available by clicking the arrowhead pointing down on the Delete button.

-Recycle Bin is a place where deleted items reside for a while (for days or even months, depending on your hard disk size and free space on it) for easy restoration.
-The files in Recycle Bin are kept safe from overwriting although the disk space used by them is marked as free (so that you can see the correct amount of free disk space in My Computer).
+Recycle Bin is a place where deleted items reside for a while (for days or even months, depending on your hard disk size and available space on it) for easy restoration.
+The files in Recycle Bin are kept safe from overwriting although the disk space used by them is marked as free (so that you can see the correct amount of free disk space in My Computer/This PC).